zongruxie4/godev/docs/MCP-ADD-TOOLS.md

 # MCP Tools Integration Guide

 ## Overview
-This guide explains how to add new MCP (Model Context Protocol) tools to GoLite using a reflection-based metadata pattern with **complete decoupling** between the MCP framework layer and domain handler logic.
+This guide explains how to add new MCP (Model Context Protocol) tools to TinyWasm using a reflection-based metadata pattern with **complete decoupling** between the MCP framework layer and domain handler logic.

 ## Architecture Principles

 **Key Rule:** Domain handlers (TinyWasm, DevBrowser, etc.) should NEVER import or know about MCP concepts.

 **Pattern:** Handlers expose all their tools in a single method that returns `[]ToolMetadata` with embedded execution functions.
-GoLite uses a **generic executor** that works for ALL tools without knowing their names or implementations.
+TinyWasm uses a **generic executor** that works for ALL tools without knowing their names or implementations.

 ## Adding MCP Tools to a Handler